Cheatham Annex: Before 1630

+William Tayloe (the immigrant) died in 1655.
+In 1656 or 1657 Col William Tayloe's widow, Elizabeth Kingsmill, married Colonel Nathaniel Bacon (This Colonel Bacon, who rose to the president of the Council of the State, was first cousin once removed of Nathaniel Bacon, Jr., who led Bacon's Rebellion.)
+Though they owned other property, Bacon and his wife used King's Creek Plantation (as it was then called) as their residence, although the deed was still held by the estate of the late William Tayloe.
 Another resident of King's Creek was Colonel Bacon's young niece, Abigail Smith.
-Sometime before 1675, Abigail Smith married Lewis Burwell I, a prosperous planter.
+In 1672, Abigail Smith married Lewis Burwell II, a prosperous planter.
 On Nov 23, 1693 Col. William Tayloe (the nephew) of Richmond Co., VA, nephew and heir of Maj.
 William Tayloe (the immigrant), late of King's Creek in York Co., deceased, deeds to Lewis Burwell, 1200 acres between King's Creek and Queen's Creek on York River, formerly the property of Col. William Tayloe (the immigrant), the elder.

-1700 to 1800

-At a cemetery onsite, there is a 1718 grave of this 29-year-old son of a Virginia planter and Major.
-The brick-walled cemetery sits adjacent to a tee on the golf course.
+Burwell Family era (1697-1830s)

+Kings Creek Plantation would be held by the Burwell family into the 1800s.
+On Lewis Burwell's death in 1710.
+King's Creek Plantation passed to his son Major James Burwell.
 James Burwell was one of the justices for York County and a burgess from 1715 to 1718.
-On Lewis Burwell's death in 1710.
-King's Creek Plantation passed to his son James Burwell.
+James Burwell's 1718 grave is located in a brick-walled cemetery adjacent to a tee on the modern day golf course.

 In the 1780s Cornwallis' British troops and General Washington's Continental Army used a site on what is now Cheatham.

-Owners of King's Creek Plantation: